rust-lang/rust/lifetimes.md

 However because `'a` is unused within the struct's body, it's *unbound*.
 Because of the troubles this has historically caused, unbound lifetimes and types are *illegal* in struct definitions.
 Therefore we must somehow refer to these types in the body.
+Correctly doing this is necessary to have correct variance and drop checking.

 We do this using *PhantomData*, which is a special marker type.
 PhantomData consumes no space, but simulates a field of the given type for the purpose of